 Areas of counselling I deal with

-I offer a sliding scale and discounts on block bookings.
+I offer discounts on block bookings.